sublimetext-io/docs.sublimetext.io/docs/reference/package-control/channel.md

 from multiple repositories in a single HTTP request, allowing for significantly improved performance.

-The first level keys are the repository URLs
+The first level keys are the repository JSON URLs
 (in this example "https://packagecontrol.io/packages.json").

-Each repository has an array of packages with their fully expanded info.
+Each repository JSON has an array of packages with their fully expanded info.
 This means that the "details" key must be expanded into the various keys it provides.